-- [60] The CARB considered all of the evidence and argument on this issue. - [61] The CARB accepts the City's position that the correct method for calculating the cap rate for properties that have sold prior to the valuation date must use the "typical" rents for the subject for the valuation year.
+- [63] The CARB considered all of the evidence and argument on this issue. - [64] The CARB accepts the City's position that the correct method for calculating the cap rate for properties that have sold prior to the valuation date must use the "typical" rents for the subject for the valuation year.
 As well the "actual" sales price must be time adjusted to adequately reflect the value at the valuation date.
-This is accepted assessment methodology. - [62] The Complainant argued that this method of calculation was not appropriate in certain circumstances (for instance where there are very low rental rates).
+This is accepted assessment methodology. - [65] The Complainant argued that this method of calculation was not appropriate in certain circumstances (for instance where there are very low rental rates).
 The Complainant did not offer a suitable alternative method of valuation other than using the actual data.
 The CARB concluded that the adjustments used by the City were necessary in order to "standardize" the values to a particular date (the valuation date), and allow an apples to apples comparison.
-Accordingly, the use of "straight sales data" was not given much weight. - [63] In addition, the CARB noted that the 3rd Party data (Ex.
+Accordingly, the use of "straight sales data" was not given much weight. - [66] In addition, the CARB noted that the 3rd Party data (Ex.
 R1, pgs.
-49 73) generally supported the City rate. - [64] Finally, the City data (Ex.
-R1, pg 29) calculated (and adjusted) for the Altus/City common properties demonstrated support for the City rate (6.50%). - [65] Accordingly, the CARB makes the decision as noted above.
+32 38) generally supported the City rate. - [67] Finally, the CARB reviewed the City evidence (Ex.
+R1, pg.
+15) which calculated "time adjusted" cap rates based on stabilized income.
+There were seven agreed sales in common between the parties.
+Using the "adjusted" cap rates (which the CARB found were methodologically correct) for the seven properties in common between the parties, the CARB calculated that the average and median of the common sales were 6.25% and 6.3% respectively.
+These calculations would support the City rate (6.50%). - [68] Accordingly, the CARB makes the decision as noted above.